-Andrew has exhibited with the ‘Royal Institute of Oil Painters’ since 1985 when he was a finalist for the Windsor and Newton Young Artist’s award and in 1986 he was made an associate acyclovir no prescription member of the society.
+Andrew has exhibited with the ‘Royal Institute of Oil Painters’ since 1985 when he was a finalist for the Windsor and Newton Young Artist’s award and in 1986 he was made an associate member of the society.
 In 1992 he was elected to full membership and currently serves on the council.

 Andrew has also shown work a number of times at the Open Exhibition of the ‘Royal Society of Painters’ in Watercolour at the Bankside Gallery, London.

 Though Andrew King paints mostly in East Anglia, he has also painted in France, Italy and Egypt.
 His work can be seen in many prominent galleries countrywide, including Aldeburgh, Holt, Norwich and London; and has been purchased for public, private and royal collections, both at home and overseas.
 In 2003 his work was purchased for The House of Lords art collection.

 Andrew is a council member of the Institute of East Anglian Artists and a member of the East Anglian Guild of Marine Artists.